javierrey/jsdoc-typing-demo/README.md

 This project demonstrates **TypeScript-like typing for plain JavaScript** in the editor, using **JSDoc**—with **no TypeScript build step**.

+The typical use case scenario for this template repo would be testing a Javascript feature implementation, where the runtime code is the source code, using the default type validation provided by the IDE (VSCode, Idea, etc).

 ## Run

 ```bash